 Financial Reorganization: This is a technical term for moving money and assets around internally to allow debts amassed by the Claims Bar Date (see below) to be more easily paid off without disrupting the flow of business.
 It is likely that throughout the Chapter 11 process, troops will continue to meet, uniforms will continue to be fabricated, camps will remain open, and general operations will continue undisturbed.
 In all likelihood, no one currently participating in Scouts will be noticeably impacted by the filing.

 What does Chapter 11 Bankruptcy mean for Scout abuse survivors?

 The Boy Scouts filing for Chapter 11 bankruptcy greatly compresses the timeline for survivors of abuse to file a claim.
-The bankruptcy judge have set a claims bar date – November 16, 2020 – a date by which all sexual abuse survivors must file what’s called a proof of claim with the bankruptcy court.
+The bankruptcy judge has set a claims bar date for November 16, 2020 – the date by which all sexual abuse survivors must file what’s called a proof of claim with the bankruptcy court.
 If you are a survivor of sexual abuse while in Scouts, you have a right to justice and healing.
 Your claim may also lead to the release of secret Perversion Files that will expose predators and help stop what happened to you from happening to other kids.
-We have created a searchable database of publicly available Perversion Files here (Chrome or Safari Recommended).
+We have created a searchable database of publicly available Perversion Files (Chrome or Safari Recommended).
 Most importantly, your identity throughout the process can remain completely confidential unless you choose to make your identity public.
 The majority of cases we’ve handled in our 35+ years of working with survivors of childhood sexual abuse have been filed as “John Done” or “Jane Doe.”
 The decision to use your name is completely up to you.
 If you wish, your identity will be kept confidential by your lawyers, the court and the media.

 We are ready to believe you and fight for you. contact us confidentially online today or call 1-800-ITS-TIME.
 Your information will remain completely confidential.